nanocosmos/docs/docs/nanomeet/introduction.md

 With nanoMeet you can create, host and broadcast online video meetings on you own web page:

 - Host online video meetings embedded on your own web page
-- Web browser based applications and web services
+- Web-browser based applications and web services
-- Live streaming integration with nanoStream Cloud
+- Live streaming integration into nanoStream Cloud
 - Enable audience interaction with large audiences (1000s of participants anywhere in the world)
 - Invite participants with secure tokens
 - nanoMeet web API and code examples for easy white-label integration into custom branded environments
 - „Watch party“: Watch a live stream together in a video meeting
-- Run everything under your own brand (white label)

 ### Example applications

-There are various usecases for nanoMeet:

-- Town Hall Meetings, e.g. company webcasts
+- Town hall meetings e.g. company webcasts
-- Podium Discussions, e.g. expert sessions
+- Podium discussions e.g. expert sessions
-- Interviews and announcements with Q&A, e.g. press briefings
+- Interviews and announcements with Q&A e.g. press briefings
-- Live events, e.g. music, comedy, …
+- Live events e.g. music, comedy, …
-- Fan engagement, e.g. meet and greet
+- Fan engagement e.g. meet and greet
-- Watchparties, e.g. watch a live stream together and discuss
+- Watchparties e.g. watch a live stream together and discuss

 ![nanoMeet Infographic](assets/nanomeet-infografik.jpg)

 ## What is part of nanoMeet?

-- Web services for usage 24/7 anywhere in the world
+- Web services for 24/7 usage anywhere in the world
-- Sample pages for setting up and using nanoMeet rooms
+- Sample pages to set up and use nanoMeet rooms
 - Web API with code snippets/example implementations
 - Live Streaming: Integration into nanoStream Cloud (Bintu)